12 ways to reduce waste this Christmas

 fesitve outfit

-If hosting an event, create clearly labelled bins or areas where people can take responsibility for sorting their own waste.
-Remember empty wine, beer and soft drink bottles and cans should go in your yellow-lid bin.
-So do metal lids, non-foil paper and cardboard packaging.
+If hosting an event, set up clearly labelled bins or areas where people can help sort their own waste.
+Empty wine, beer and soft drink bottles and cans belong in your yellow-lid bin, along with metal lids, cardboard packaging and non-foil paper.

 7. Get creative with upcycling

-Before you throw something away, ask yourself whether it can be used for something else - especially over the silly season when the family has some time on their hands to get creative and the house could do with some festive flavour.
+Before you throw something away, ask yourself whether it can be used for something else.
+This time of year your family might have some time on their hands to get creative and add to the festive flavour.

 mason jars filled with baking ingredients